The Perfect 1 to 2 Days in Saguaro National Park Itinerary

 Freeman Homestead Trail

-If you’re looking to add some history to your Saguaro National Park itinerary, don’t miss the short hike to the site of the Freeman Homestead where Safford Freeman and his family built an adobe home on their 640-acre claim.
+If you’re looking to add some history to your trip, don’t miss the short hike to the site of the Freeman Homestead where Safford Freeman and his family built an adobe home on their 640-acre claim.

 The home is not still standing, but you can learn about the site along the way by reading the interpretive signs that are specially designed for children, and you can hike further down to a dramatic cliff and back up the wash if you prefer.